edwin/GISService/readme.md

-A Simple Service for Fetching List of Indonesian Provinces, Regencies and Sub-Districts.
+A Simple Service for Fetching List of Indonesian Provinces, Regencies, Sub-Districts and Villages.
 ===================

 Tools